About Whole Egg, Dried

 What is the lysine-arginine ratio of Whole Egg, Dried?

-The lysine-arginine ratio of Whole Egg, Dried is 1.05.
-A ratio above 1 generally favors lysine.
-This ratio helps determine how suitable it is for herpes management.
+The lysine-arginine ratio of Whole Egg, Dried is 1.05, calculated from 3100.00mg lysine and 2940.00mg arginine per 100g serving.
+A ratio above 1 means lysine is the dominant amino acid, which is generally favourable for herpes management.

 Bravado Labs Advanced Lysine Immune Boost